usermaven/wordpress/README.txt

 Usermaven helps marketing and product teams turn more visitors into customers, get more people to use the product, and keep them coming back.
 No more guessing or relying on intuition – let data drive your success.

-- Effortless, no-code event tracking: Unlike other tools, Usermaven eliminates dependence on developers for tracking key actions performed by users on your website or app.
+* Effortless, no-code event tracking: Unlike other tools, Usermaven eliminates dependence on developers for tracking key actions performed by users on your website or app, including comprehensive WooCommerce store analytics.
-- Analyze your marketing channels to increase ROI.
-See Which traffic sources or campaigns are bringing in the most conversions?
+* Analyze your marketing channels to increase ROI.
+See which traffic sources or campaigns are bringing in the most conversions and sales.
-- Track and compare the performance of your marketing campaigns with UTMs.
+* Track and compare the performance of your marketing campaigns with UTMs.
-- Track individual user behavior to understand their interests.
+* Track individual user behavior to understand their interests.
 See what they're paying attention to, and make informed decisions.
-- Get accurate stats with Adblocker bypassing and cookie-less tracking.
+* Get accurate stats with Adblocker bypassing and cookie-less tracking.

+= WooCommerce Integration =

+Usermaven automatically tracks all essential WooCommerce events to give you deep insights into your store's performance:

+* Product Views: Track when customers view product pages
+* Cart Actions: Monitor add-to-cart, remove-from-cart, and cart updates
+* Checkout Process: Follow users through each step of your checkout funnel
+* Purchase Events: Capture successful purchases with complete order details
+* Product Categories: Understand which product categories drive the most interest
+* Revenue Analytics: Get detailed revenue reports and purchase patterns

-## Why Usermaven?
+= Why Usermaven? =

 Most firms try to use complex and expensive analytics platforms like Mixpanel or Amplitude but never get around to properly configuring them to get meaningful insights.
-You need a product analytics solution that’s easy to setup and has ready-made templates to generate actionable insights for making data-backed growth decisions.
+You need a product analytics solution that's easy to setup and has ready-made templates to generate actionable insights for making data-backed growth decisions.

-That’s why we built Usermaven, the new data scientist in your team.
+That's why we built Usermaven, the new data scientist in your team.
 We are making product analytics affordable, easy to setup and simple to maintain.

-* Super Simple - Designed to be simple and intuitive in every way, without complexity or clutter to distract you.
+* Super Simple – Designed to be simple and intuitive in every way, without complexity or clutter to distract you.
+WooCommerce events are tracked automatically with zero configuration needed.
-* Privacy Compliance - We’ve designed Usermaven to comply with GDPR and CCPA regulations from day one.
+* Privacy Compliance – We've designed Usermaven to comply with GDPR and CCPA regulations from day one.
-* System Security - We apply the latest security standards and take measures to ensure your data is safe with us.
+* System Security – We apply the latest security standards and take measures to ensure your data is safe with us.

 == Installation ==